menaruben/asa/README.md

   aaaaaaaaaa  aaaa sssssssssss      aaaaaaaaaa  aaaa
 ```
 > g++ version used: 13.2.0
+> ⚠️ This whole virtual machine is currently being rewritten in C with A LOT of changes.
+Currently in design phase, but probably swapping to a register based vm rather than stack based.
+Also new IR and a looot of target possibilities. :3

 # annotation
 This is a toy project and should not be taken seriously, which means it is NOT for production at all.
 The goal of this project is to have fun!